pythagoreantree/Drones/README.md

 You do not need any pre-configurations for this type of launch.
 The project will be set with an instance of Postgres database.
-No additional postgres run is needed.
+No additional Postgres Run is needed.
 Just start the application.

 To start the application: